Almond Milk: All You Need To Know

-You can and please do, but this is honestly one of the foods we think tastes better when not home made.
+You can and please do.
 It’s a labour of love.
 The whole process may last for a total of two days whilst you wait for your almonds to soak, but it will be worth the effort.
-Check out the video below for a step by step tutorial, or follow our detailed recipe to make your own at home.
+Check out our recipe to make your own at home.

 Rude Health’s Almond Drink Range

 Not in the mood to make your own?
 No problem.
 We have already done the pressing and squeezing for you.

 We’ve made not one but three different types to offer something for everyone.
 The supermarket shelves are stocked with so many different options that it can be difficult to know which one to choose.